-Effective on 1st October 2021, the Company Amended the Deed of Incorporation to reflect the establishment of a two-tier board structure.
 The two-tier board structure consists of a Management Board, which comprises of two or more members; and a Supervisory Board, which comprises of three or more individuals of which at least half will be Independent Supervisory Board members with the members and chair determined by the general meeting of shareholders.

-Effective 13 November 2023 the Management Board moved from a two member board (Chief Executive Officer (CEO) and Chief Risk and Finance Officer (CRFO)) to a three member board (Chief Executive Officer (CEO), Chief Risk Officer (CRO) and Chief Financial Officer (CFO)).
+The Management Board is a three member board (Chief Executive Officer (CEO), Chief Risk Officer (CRO) and Chief Financial Officer (CFO)).